Multithreading and parallelism with JDBC

 Connection pooling

 If your application needs multiple read-only connections to a MotherDuck database, for example, to handle requests in a queue, you can use a Connection Pool.
 A Connection Pool keeps connections open for a longer period for efficient re-use.
 The connections in your pool can connect to one database in the same MotherDuck account, or multiple databases in one or more accounts.
+To run concurrent read-only queries on the same MotherDuck account, you can use a Read Scaling token.

 For connection pools, we recommend using HikariCP.
 Below is an example implementation.
 For this implementation, you can connect to a user account by providing a motherduck_token